-While the Ministerial Direction does impose a price constraint (similar to that of the previous price review), the Authority has first sought to identify the appropriate cost-based prices (as did the previous price review).
-The impact of any price constraint is considered in Chapter 6 - Draft Prices.
+While the Ministerial Direction does impose a price constraint (similar to that of the previous price review), the Authority first sought to identify the appropriate cost-based prices (as did the previous price review).
+The impact of any price constraint is considered in Chapter 6.

-Taking into account all of the above, the Authority considers that cost-reflective tariffs provide the best signals to users and service providers.
-The Authority has no evidence of differentials in the cost of supply across the three blocks.
+In the Draft Report, taking into account all of the above, the Authority considered that cost-reflective tariffs provide the best signals to users and service providers.
+The Authority had no evidence of differentials in the cost of supply across the three blocks.

-In the absence of specific information on customer billing costs for Mareeba-Dimbulah, and given that it has been proposed to generally base prices on the basis of fixed and variable costs, and in the absence of specific cost information which would suggest that variable costs change for different volumes of usage, the Authority proposes to remove the DBT.
+In the absence of specific information on customer billing costs for Mareeba-Dimbulah, and given that it has been proposed to generally base prices on the basis of fixed and variable costs, and in the absence of specific cost information which would suggest that variable costs change for different volumes of usage, the Authority proposed to remove the DBT.

 The Ministerial Direction requires that the Authority consider whether to phase in any price change greater than inflation.
-The Authority recommends Part A tariffs for customers under 500 ML be adjusted immediately, and the Part A tariff for users over 500 ML be adjusted over the price path.
-The same Part B charge will apply to all users immediately.
+The Authority recommended Part A tariffs for customers under 500 ML be adjusted immediately, and the Part A tariff for users over 500 ML be adjusted over the price path.
+The same Part B charge would also apply to all users immediately.